ajvelo/Flutter-Films/README.md

   <h3 align="center">Flutter Films</h3>

   <p align="center">
-    A Flutter project detailing how to implement an application using TDD and clean architecture with Riverpod.
+    A Flutter project detailing how to build an application using TDD and clean architecture with Riverpod.
     <br />
     <a href="https://github.com/ajvelo/Flutter-Films"><strong>Explore the docs »</strong></a>
     <br />